buildpacks/spec/buildpack.md

 - The final ordered group of buildpacks determined during detection,
 - A directory containing application source code,
 - The final Build Plan,
-- The most recent local `<cache>` directories from a development setup of a version of the application source code,
+- The most recent local `<cache>` directories from a development setup of a version of the application source code, and
-- Bash version 3 or greater.
+- Bash version 3 or greater,

 For each buildpack in the group in order, the lifecycle MUST execute `/bin/develop`.